 Aruba, along with its neighboring islands of Bonaire and Curacao, lies well south of the hurricane belt.

 See All Destinations

-Resort, FREE Wi-Fi, FREE access to the private island, Kids 12 & younger stay FREE
+Resort, FREE Wi-Fi and complimentary access to the private island, Ask about Kids stay FREE

 This adults-only hotel in beautiful Palm Beach offers an inviting atmosphere and endless activity options.